decimad/netser/README.md

 	using arraypacket = layout< net_uint16[8] >;

-It is not uncommon that you will face multiple different packet definitions which share commen sub-packets, that's why you can nest layouts too, you will probably use type aliases for this, however, written out:
+It is not uncommon that you will face multiple different packet definitions which share common sub-packets, that's why you can nest layouts too, you will probably use type aliases for this, however, written out:

     using mypacket = layout< layout< uint16, net_uint32 >, net_uint8 >;